If you have been affected by the recent flooding, this page has some helpful links and contacts.

 - Are able to access advice and information on sources of funding, help and support

 This role does not replace or duplicate existing provision.
-Instead, it is intended to complement it through a joined up, multi-disciplinary approach to ensure there is sufficient capacity and support for those affected by the flooding to access the support, information and services they need to enable recovery from the flooding.
+Instead, it complements it through a joined up, multi-disciplinary approach to ensure there is sufficient capacity and support for those affected by the flooding to access the support, information and services they need to enable recovery from the flooding.

 If your property has been flooded, and you are able to, please arrange to stay with family and friends and/or contact your insurance company if you are in need temporary accommodation.